dfinity/ic-staking-documentation/docs/3-maximum-ease--staking-option/3-maximum-ease-staking-option.md

 1. Log into [NNS Frontend Dapp](https://nns.ic0.app/)

     a.
-Make an [Internet Identity](https://identity.ic0.app/) if you not already have one
+Make an [Internet Identity](https://identity.ic0.app/) if you do not already have one

     b.
-Highly recommend you add multiple devices
+We recommend you add multiple devices or a recovery method to avoid accidental loss of access

-2. Within NNS Frontend dapp, navigate to the `ICP` tab.
-Send ICP to an account.
+2. Within the NNS Frontend dapp.

     a.
-Account should look something like this `723cd441238da744a097c3a20f8f4050d8355afb46fe12a1428a63996c37d918`
+First you need to have ICP on your account.
+Navigate to the `ICP` tab to see your account address, it should look something like this `723cd441238da744a097c3a20f8f4050d8355afb46fe12a1428a63996c37d918` (your address will be a different number).
+When you transfer ICP to this address, for instance by withdrawing ICP on an exchange where you have bought ICP, it will appear in the NNS Dapp.

-3. Navigate to the `neuron` tab
+    b.
+Once you have ICP on your account, navigate to the `neuron` tab

-4. Click `stake neuron` button and follow instructions.
+c.
+Click `stake neuron` button and follow the instructions.

-5. That's it!
+3. That's it!

 You have successfully staked using the NNS Frontend dapp.